zdravkov/kendo-docs/api/dataviz/diagram.md

 ### layerToModel

 Transforms a point from Layer coordinates to Model coordinates.
-Layer coordinates are relative to the drawable canvas - SVG, 2d canvas context, etc.
+Layer coordinates are relative to the drawable surface.

 #### Parameters